astropy/astropy/docs/timeseries/analysis.rst

 Arithmetic
 ----------

-Since time series objects are sub-classes of |QTable|, they naturally support arithmetic on any of the data columns.
+Since time series objects are sub-classes of |Table|, they naturally support arithmetic on any of the data columns.
 As an example, we can take the folded Kepler time series we have seen in the examples above, and normalize it to the sigma-clipped median value.